devnull-cz/c-prog-lang/modules/home-assignments/dirtree.md

 bar/
 ```

-  - remove the limitation for the constant number of children
+  - Remove the limitation for the constant number of children.
-  - print full paths of all files in the tree (hint: backpointers)
+  - Print full paths of all files in the tree (hint: backpointers)